Specific Objectives

 Direct or Proportional Variation

 When two variables are related directly, the ratio of their values is always the same.
-So as one goes up, so does the other, and if one goes down, so does the other.
+So as one increases, so does the other, and if one decreases, so does the other.
 Think of linear direct variation as a “y = mx” line, where the ratio of y to x is the slope (m).
-With direct variation, the y-intercept is always 0 (zero); this is how it’s defined.
+With direct variation, the y-intercept is always 0; this is how it is defined.

-→ y= kx where k is the ratio of y to x (which is the same as the slope or rate).
+→ y = kx where k is the ratio of y to x (the slope or rate).

-Some problems will ask for that k value (which is called the constant of variation or constant of proportionality ); others will just give you 3 out of the 4 values for x and y and you can simply set up a ratio to find the other value.
+Some problems ask for the k value (called the constant of variation or constant of proportionality); others give 3 out of 4 values for x and y, allowing you to set up a ratio to find the missing value.

 Solution:

-Let’s do this problem using both the Formula Method and the Proportion Method:
+Let’s solve this problem using both the Formula Method and the Proportion Method:

 Formula method Explanation